 Individual Councilmembers shall not attempt to influence staff decisions, recommendations, workloads, and schedules, and department priorities without prior knowledge and approval of the City Council.
 If a Councilmember wishes to influence the actions, decisions, recommendations, workloads, work schedules and priorities of staff, that member must prevail upon the City Council to do so as a matter of Council policy. - 6.5 Decorum.
 All Councilmembers and City staff shall treat each other with dignity, courtesy, and respect.
 In exercising the City Council's policymaking authority, Councilmembers must often critique, modify, or reject a staff recommendation.
 While thorough vetting and criticism of staff policy recommendations or decisions is a necessary component of Council's policymaking role, criticism should focus on the policy recommendations and decisions and should avoid personal attacks.
 Councilmembers shall refrain from publicly criticizing the general abilities, character, or motivations of any staff member and should share any such concerns privately with the City Manager or City Attorney. - 6.6 Councilmember Access to Information.
-City Council members have free access to the flow of any information related to the operation of the City.
+City Councilmembers have free access to the flow of any information related to the operation of the City.
 The City Manager shall ensure that such information is communicated by staff in full and with candor to the Council.
 City staff will make every effort to respond in a timely and professional manner to all requests made by individual council members for information or assistance, provided that, in the judgment of the City Manager, the request is not of a magnitude either in terms of workload or policy, which would require that it more appropriately be assigned to staff through the collective direction of the City Council, based on the guidelines set forth in Cupertino Municipal Code section 2.17.043.
-No Councilmember shall circumvent the City Manager's direction regarding a request for information by seeking information through a Public Records Act request. - 6.7 Authority of City Council.
+The City Manager shall place requests that impose a significant workload on staff on the Council agenda for review by the full Council, along with a statement from that Councilmember as to why the information is needed.
+No Councilmember shall circumvent the City Manager's direction regarding a request for information by seeking information through a Public Records Act request.

+6.7 Authority of City Council.
 Nothing in this Manual shall limit the City Council's power to accept, reject, amend, or otherwise guide and direct staff actions, decisions, recommendations, workloads and schedules, department priorities, and the conduct of city business through the office of the City Manager.
 This power cannot be delegated to individual Councilmembers, nor to committees composed of Councilmembers consisting of less than a quorum of the City Council.